sul-dlss-deprecated/geohydra/ogp/README.md

 h2.
 Solr 3: Pseudo-spatial using _solr.LatLon_

 {warning}
-solr.LatLon does not correctly work across the international dateline in these queries {warning}
+solr.LatLonType does not correctly work across the international dateline in these queries. _latlon in these examples are assumed to be solr.LatLonType.
+{warning}

 h3.
 Search for point within 50 km of N40 W114